wenqsun/DimensionX/README.md

 ## Model checkpoint

-We have released part of our model checkpoint: [S-Diretor](https://drive.google.com/file/d/1zm9G7FH9UmN390NJsVTKmmUdo-3NM5t-/view?usp=drive_link)
+We have released part of our model checkpoint (orbit left): [S-Diretor](https://drive.google.com/file/d/1zm9G7FH9UmN390NJsVTKmmUdo-3NM5t-/view?usp=drive_link)

+We are still refining our model, more camera control checkpoints are coming!

 ## Inference code